eim/SpringSearch/readme.md

 <em>Update</em> - check new files in filesystem, remove deleted data from index, rebuild index.

 ##Starting
-If folder with test files already contains files before start they will be indexed after <em>start automatically</em>.
+If folder with test files already contains files before start, they will be indexed after <em>start automatically</em>.
-If folder is empty before start then user has to <em>add files manually and start updating files manually</em>.
+If folder is empty before start, then user has to <em>add files manually and start updating files manually</em>.